martha-thomae/GuatC1/README.md

 # GuatC1
-This repository has the MEI files belonging to GuatC 1 manuscript.
+This repository is under construction.
+It will hold the MEI files belonging to _GuatC 1_ manuscript.